jackapbutler/Pub-Sub-Image-Classification/docs/INFER.md

 3. Enter the `model name` you want to perform the prediction.

-   > The model name is placed as a key which the Kafka Consumer uses to know which model should perform the prediction.

 4. Upload your chosen Fashion clothing image.

 5. Click the **Start** button to get a prediction!